Controlling nonlinear PDEs using low-dimensional bilinear approximations obtained from data: Conclusion

 \section{Conclusion}

 We have presented a new approach for Koopman operator based reduced order models which can be used for real-time control of nonlinear PDEs.
-Two Koopman operators are approximated via EDMD at different constant control inputs.
-Intermediate control values can be approximated by linearly interpolating between these two operators which yields a bilinear control system.
-If the original system depends linearly on the control input, one can prove that this approach results in the true optimum of the optimal control problem.
+Multiple Koopman operators are approximated via EDMD at different constant control inputs, and intermediate control values can be approximated by linear interpolation between these operators which yields a bilinear control system.
+For control affine systems, we obtain convergence in measure of the reduced towards the full objective function.
 However, as examples show, the approach leads to very good results even in situations where this assumption does not hold.
 In this case, the control approach can be interpreted as an implicit local linearization.

-Due to the larger step sizes and the linearity of the K-ROM, the reduced model can be solved significantly faster, in the case of the 2D Navier--Stokes equations by a factor of approximately 75,000.
+Due to the larger step sizes and the linearity of the K-ROM, the reduced model can be solved significantly faster, in the case of the 2D Navier--Stokes equations by five to six orders of magnitude.
 An additional benefit is that since the model is bilinear, we can use efficient solution methods for the reduced control problem.
+Due to the restriction to several autonomous systems, the training data requirements are very low.

-One further direction of research is to develop stronger statements about the error for the K-ROM approach, e.g.~concerning the basis size or the required data.
+One further direction of research is to develop stronger statements about the error for the K-ROM approach, e.g., concerning the basis size or the required data.
 To this end, it might also be interesting to study the influence of the assumptions on the dynamical system in order to obtain convergence EDMD towards the Koopman operator.
 From a control theoretic perspective, it would be very interesting to investigate whether the notion of controllability can be carried over to nonlinear systems.
 Moreover, feedback controllers for bilinear systems could help to further improve the efficiency over MPC.
 In terms of numerical efficiency, automated methods for choosing appropriate basis functions for the system dynamics (e.g., via dictionary learning \cite{LDBK17}) could help to further improve the range of applicability.
-When applied flow control problems, higher Reynolds numbers will certainly introduce additional challenges for the K-ROM approach.